CalPinSW/playlist-manager/frontend/README.md

 $ npm install
 ```

+## Environment Variables

+Environment variables are set in a `.env` file and should match the `.env.template` file.
+Currently the only variable that needs to be set is `HOST`.
+This can be localhost for local development.
+It is updated by ansible when provisioning VMs.

 ## Running the App

 Once the all dependencies have been installed, start the React app in development mode by running: